myndpm/open-source/libs/tools/stylus2scss/README.md

 ## Troubleshooting

+- Before you commit each step you can review the staged files in your IDE.

-If the sass-migrator fails because the stylus file had a faulty conversion, you can re-run with the `--migration` only option as many times as needed.
+- If the sass-migrator fails because the stylus file had a faulty conversion, you can re-run with the `--migration` only option as many times as needed.

 ## Credits